See latest updates on Pitt's response to the COVID-19 outbreak.

 University Buildings and Programs

 Athletic facilities require an appropriate ID at all times for admittance.
 Additional security personnel staff major events such as athletic contests.
-During the pandemic, most programs will be offered virtually.
-All in-person events will be limited based on the current University operational posture.

 Living at Pitt